 Antony has many years’ experience of large-scale commercial litigation.
 He has represented Sheikh Al Fahad in the trial of a fraud claim by the Kuwait Investment Office, boxing promoter Frank Warren in a dispute with Don King over rights to boxers, National Westminster Bank in the trial of a claim involving fraud, breach of fiduciary duty and contract brought by Rabobank, in England and California over an eight year period, Royal Bank of Scotland in a trial of a claim in deceit and misrepresentation brought by Raiffeisen Zentralbank Osterreich, and Snoras Bank (Lithuania) in a fraud claim brought against its former owners and officers.

-In recent months he has been instructed in an arbitration of a dispute relating to Ukrainian iron mining, and a commercial court claim relating to royalty rights of an iron mine in Sierra Leone.
+In recent months he has been instructed in an arbitration of a dispute relating to Ukrainian iron mining, an arbitration concerning quality bank payments in respect of an oil pipeline and a commercial court claim relating to royalty rights of an iron mine in Sierra Leone.

 Commercial cases include:

 - Leni Gas and Oil Investments Ltd v Malta Oil Pty EWHC 893 (Comm); commercial court trial of fraudulent misrepresentation claim between AIM listed oil and gas companies

 - Ipsos v Dentsu Aegis [2014-2015]; commercial court proceedings concerning breach of warranty in a £500m business purchase transasction

 - Akcine Bendrove Bankas Snoras v Antonov EWHC 131 (Comm), representing claimant bank in €500m fraud claim against former officers and shareholders.
 Worldwide freezing order/asset disclosure and self-incrimination in context of pending foreign criminal proceedings